 Introducing Strokes of Genius

-Maryland Federation of Art (MFA) invites all artists residing in the United States, Puerto Rico, Canada and Mexico to enter its 7th annual all-painting competition.
+Maryland Federation of Art (MFA) invites all artists residing in the United States, Puerto Rico, Canada and Mexico to enter this 9th annual all-painting competition.
 All original 2-D work created through any painting media (inc. oil, pastel, acrylic, watercolor, encaustic, etc.) and following entry guidelines, will be considered.
-The selected works will be on exhibit at MFA’s Circle Gallery from October 27 to November 25, 2017.
-Exhibition Chair: Stacey Sass

 *Award contributors and recipients will also be listed in the exhibition catalog.

 October 4 All entrants are notified by email and online posting

 October 20-25 Shipped and hand-delivered work must arrive at Circle Gallery, 18 State Circle, Annapolis, MD 2140